rainleander/MSU-AI-microbootcamp/module4-notes.md

 ### Model Selection
 4.3.1: Introduction to Model Selection
+- Linear regression models are suitable for predicting continuous variables.
+- Logistic regression models are used for predicting binary classifications.
+- In cases where logistic regression doesn't perform well, other models like support vector machines (SVM) may be more effective.
+- Complex data that linear models cannot handle may require non-linear models, such as decision trees.
+- Factors to consider when choosing a classification model include the data type, data size, and problem complexity.
+- Linear models like logistic regression and linear SVM are suitable for well-separated, linearly separable data.
+- Non-linear models like SVM and decision trees are necessary for non-linear or highly overlapping data.
+- Scikit-learn provides a consistent model-fit-predict interface, making it easy to try different models with minimal code changes.
+- Tools like Amazon's SageMaker can automatically evaluate and rank different models.
+- Future modules will cover more techniques for model evaluation and tuning.

 4.3.2: Linear vs. Non-linear Data
+- Linear classification models have a linear relationship between input variables and the outcome.
+- Non-linear classification models have a non-linear relationship between input variables and the outcome.
+- Plotting data is a good practice to determine if the relationship is linear or non-linear.
+- A straight line can often separate linear data, while non-linear data may require different shapes to separate classes.
+- Non-linear models are more efficient for classifying data into more than two categories.
+- Non-linear models suit complex relationships between input features and output predictions.
+- The SVM model is explored to improve prediction accuracy over logistic regression, considering both linear and non-linear models.

 4.3.3: Linear Models
+- Logistic regression defines a line to separate two sets of data.
+- SVMs are useful for classification analysis in multidimensional space.
+- SVMs can employ both linear and non-linear approaches.
+- SVMs create a hyperplane to separate data points.
+- The optimal hyperplane maximizes boundaries between groups.
+- Support vectors are data points closest to the hyperplane margin.
+- Support vectors can be errors when they fall within the margin.
+- SVMs can operate in multidimensional space, creating 3D hyperplanes.
+- Zero tolerance with perfect partition is used for non-linear hyperplanes.
+- SVM is beneficial for classifying outliers and overlapping data points.
+- SVM can provide higher accuracy with less computation power.

 4.3.4: Demonstration: Predict Occupancy with SVM
+- An SVM classifier predicts office space occupancy based on conditions.
+- Steps similar to building a logistic regression model.
+- Import required dependencies (pandas, train_test_split, accuracy_score, SVC).
+- Import data from an external source.
+- Preprocess data by splitting it into features and target variables.
+- Split data into training and testing sets.
+- Create an SVM model with a linear kernel.
+- Fit the model to the training data.
+- Validate the model's accuracy on both training and testing data.
+- Make predictions with the testing data.
+- Evaluate the model using the accuracy_score function, confirming its accuracy.
+- Introduction to using SVM for linear models and considerations for non-linear data.

 4.3.5: Non-linear Models
+- Examination of two non-linear models: Non-linear SVM and Decision trees.
+- Decision trees can be used for multi-class classification and to improve prediction accuracy.
+- Non-linear SVM uses a circular hyperplane in three-dimensional space to separate overlapping data points.
+- Decision trees are a method for encoding true-false questions to map non-linear relationships in data.
+- Decision tree concepts: root node, parent node, child node, decision node, leaf or terminal node, branch or subtree, splitting, pruning, tree depth.
+- Complex and deep decision trees tend to overfit the data.
+- Example of using a decision tree model to predict the success of a crowdfunding campaign.

 4.3.6: Demonstration: Decision Trees
+- Introduction to using a decision tree model to answer questions about crowdfunding campaigns.
+- Importing necessary libraries for decision tree modeling and visualization.
+- Loading data from the "crowdfunding-data.csv" file into a DataFrame.
+- Preprocessing the data: defining features and target variables, splitting data into training and testing sets, and scaling features using StandardScaler.
+- Creating and training a decision tree classifier model.
+- Making predictions and evaluating model accuracy.
+- Visualizing the decision tree model.
+- Note the possibility of overfitting when decision trees are too precise with the training data.

 4.3.7: Overfitting
+- Complexity of a model increases with the number of independent variables or features.
+- This complexity is particularly evident in non-linear data and multi-class classification problems.
+- Models with many variables are harder to train.
+- Balancing complexity with the goals of accurate pattern capture and consistent predictions is crucial.
+- Decision trees are complex models that can accurately capture patterns in training data but may overfit new data.
+- Overfitting can lead to poor generalization of new data.
+- Overfitting occurs when the model's learned patterns are too specific to the training dataset.
+- High variance is a result of overfitting.
+- Reducing model complexity can help reduce overfitting.
+- Some ensemble learning methods use decision trees to address overfitting.

 4.3.8: Recap and Knowledge Check
+- Selecting the suitable machine learning model is crucial in the model-fit-predict process.
+- Model choice is influenced by data type, data size, and problem complexity.
+- Trying multiple models is feasible as many Scikit-learn models follow the model-fit-predict process.
+- Linear classification models represent relationships using straight lines, and logistic regression is commonly used for such problems.
+- In cases with unclear class boundaries, Support Vector Machines (SVM) can help find hyperplanes that maximize data separation.
+- The SVC module in Scikit-learn is used for SVM models, and a linear kernel is suitable for linear data.
+- Non-linear data may require non-linear SVM models, which can separate data in three-dimensional space.
+- Decision trees are ideal for multi-class and binary classification, representing possible solutions based on conditions.
+- Decision trees can become complex, leading to overfitting, where the model performs well on training data but poorly on new data.
+- Overfitting results in high variance between training and testing set predictions.

 ### Ensemble Learning
 4.4.1: Introduction to Ensemble Learning